Welcome to Northeastern University–San Francisco Bay Area!

 - Select Submit ID Photo from the menu on the left.

-- Unless otherwise indicated, your Husky ID will be mailed to the Silicon Valley campus.
+- Unless otherwise indicated, your Husky ID will be mailed to either the Silicon Valley campus or the San Francisco campus depending on which campus you attend.

 Welcome New Students!

-Northeastern’s Spring 2019 semester and Winter 2019 quarter both begin on Monday, January 7, 2019.
-Please plan to join our orientation to learn more about campus and university resources!
+Northeastern University’s Spring 2020 semester and Winter 2020 quarter begins on Monday, January 6th.
+Please plan to participate in the orientations to learn more about campus and university resources.
 Additionally, check your email for more detailed information about your specific requirements.

 SILICON VALLEY NEW STUDENT ORIENTATION